History of the Dutch Oven

 - 2 tablespoons Worcestershire sauce

-Pat meat out on Saran wrap, aluminum foil or a cookie sheet.
+Pat meat out on Saran wrap, aluminum foil, or a cookie sheet.
 Use the rolling pin to roll it out to a rectangle about 1/2 inch thick.
-Place diced vegetables on top of rectangle.
+Place diced vegetables on top of the rectangle.
 Remove Saran wrap or foil if you used it.
 Roll meat and vegetables as you would a cinnamon roll.
-Place in an aluminum foil lined 12 inch Dutch oven, if you had to make a seam in the foil, make sure the seam is down.
+Place in an aluminum foil-lined 12-inch Dutch oven; if you have to make a seam in the foil, make sure the seam is down.
 Bend the meal roll to fit the Dutch oven if necessary.
 Bake for 15-20 minutes and baste with 1/2 of the barbecue sauce.
 Bake another 15 minutes.
 Add the remaining sauce.
 Bake for approximately 1 hour with coals on top and bottom.

 - 1/2 Rack of spare ribs

 - Salt and Pepper ribs according to taste

 Braise in a hot Dutch Oven for 30 to 40 minutes at approximately 450 degrees.
 Cover the lid completely with coals, same with the bottom.
 Check for browning; turn if necessary.
 Separate ribs and cover them with your favorite barbecue sauce.
 Bake for approx. 2 hours with 14 coals on top and bottom.